-Article 27 Senior Management and the Board
+Senior management and the board

-1. The senior management shall be of sufficiently good repute and experience so as to ensure the sound and prudent management of the CCP.
+1. The senior management of a CCP shall be of sufficiently good repute and shall have sufficient experience so as to ensure the sound and prudent management of the CCP.

-2. A CCP shall have a board of which at least one third, but no less than two, of its members are independent.
+2. A CCP shall have a board.
+At least one third, but no less than two, of the members of that board shall be independent.
 Representatives of the clients of clearing members shall be invited to board meetings for matters relevant to Articles 38 and 39.
 The compensation of the independent and other non-executive members of the board shall not be linked to the business performance of the CCP.

-The members of the board, including its independent members, shall be of sufficiently good repute and have adequate expertise in financial services, risk management and clearing services.
+The members of a CCP's board, including its independent members, shall be of sufficiently good repute and shall have adequate expertise in financial services, risk management and clearing services.